musikele/musikele.github.io/_drafts/how-to-integrate-a-django_select2-component-in-django-admin.md

 #### Regarding JQuery

 Django Admin adds and uses JQuery, but it namespaces it under `django.JQuery`.
-This is problematic becuase the select2 javascript file expects jquery to be present in the global scope.
+This is problematic because the select2 javascript file expects jquery to be present in the global scope.
 So I will re-add it when defining the component.
 You'll see how in the next paragraph.

 #### Add the generic widget